 If you are able to spend $20,000 on the Capital One Venture Rewards Credit Card in the first year, you’d end up with at least 140,000 miles.
 2x miles on $20,000 in spend would get you 40,000 miles plus the 100,000 mile bonus.
 Those 140,000 miles are worth a minimum of $1,400 based on MMS valuations (and not provided by the issuer).
 Not too shabby.

 If you’re still feeling intimidated, we have a giant list of creative ways to meet minimum spending requirements.

 The fastest way to earn rewards for travel is by earning credit card welcome bonuses.
 With $20,000 in spending over the course of a year, you could earn multiple bonuses with other cards.
 For example:

 - Chase Sapphire Preferred® Card – 80,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
 Plus earn a $50 statement credit on grocery purchases in the first year of account opening.

 - Marriott Bonvoy Brilliant™ American Express® Card — 125,000 bonus Marriott Bonvoy points after you spend $5,000 in the first three months of card membership.
 Plus, earn up to $200 in statement credits for eligible purchases at U.S. restaurants within the first 6 months of card membership.
 Offer expires 5/12/2021.

-- Delta SkyMiles® Gold American Express Card – 70,000 bonus miles after you spend $2,000 in purchases on your new card in your first 3 months of card membership.
-Offer expires 4/28/2021.
+- Delta SkyMiles® Gold American Express Card – 40,000 bonus miles after you spend $1,000 in purchases in the first three months.
+Plus, earn up to $50 back in statement credits for eligible purchases at U.S. restaurants with your card within the first three months of card membership.
 Terms apply.

 - The Platinum Card® from American Express – 75,000 Amex points after spending $5,000 on purchases with your new card in the first six months of account opening.